melizalab/comp-neurosci/resources/syllabus.md

 Group work must represent equal effort by all members.
 Do not put anyone's name on an assignment unless they made a substantive contribution.
 If your schedules are not compatible, if there is an emergency or illness, or if you need to come to a different arrangement for splitting the work, contact me so we we can make sure there is an equitable solution that maximizes everyone's opportunity to learn.

+You are welcome and encouraged to use AI tools to assist your coding work.
+You can ask LLMs like Claude or ChatGPT to write code, but it's often more effective to use them to *explain* code examples, to interpret error messages, or to help you improve the performance or correctness of code you draft on your own.
+Regardless of how you write it, you are responsible for ensuring that the code you submit for homework assignments and your final projects runs correctly.

-Students with COVID-related symptoms or a positive test result within the last 5 days, or who are waiting on test results after a close contact must not attend in person.
+Students with respiratory illness symptoms or a positive flu/COVID/RSV test result within the last 5 days, or who are waiting on test results after a close contact must not attend in person.
 Notify me to make arrangements for attending virtually.
 If you are displaying symptoms in class, you will be asked to leave and will lose participation credit for the day.

 I don't typically answer email or Slack messages outside of normal working hours.
 If I do write, I don't expect an immediate response.